Our Mission

 Accreditation

 The Clinical Psychology program is accredited by the Canadian Psychological Association.
 CPA Head Office, 141 Laurier Avenue West, Suite 702, Ottawa, ON K1P 5J3.
 The Clinical Psychology Program accreditation was renewed for 5 years in the 2019-20 year.
-Please click here to see the Public Disclosure Tables (PDF, 738 KB) that were submitted to the CPA in September 2023.
+Please click here to see the Public Disclosure Tables submitted to the CPA in November, 2024 (PDF, 738 KB).

 Within our Clinical Psychology Program website you will find info about our faculty, their research, our graduate studies program, and the classes we offer to undergraduate students in Psychology and related disciplines.